-The main objective of PROLABELS™ is to summarize all the evidence about COA results in the labeling of medical products for disease areas, conditions, and manufacturers.
+The main objective of PROLABELS™ is to summarize all the evidence about COA results in the labeling of medical products for various disease areas, conditions, and manufacturers.

 PROLABELS™ provides a global picture of all the endpoints used to demonstrate the efficacy and other benefits of a product, if at least one COA is included in the label/EPAR study results.

 EMA data: EMA publishes online reports for all the drugs approved according to its centralized procedure established since 1995.
 The European Public Assessment Reports (EPARs) of all approved drug products are examined with special attention to the Summary of Product Characteristics (SPC).
-To complete our records, clinical studies which included COA endpoints (whether primary or not) are searched and, when necessary, additional information in Scientific Discussion documents is retrieved.